<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 3 Common Misconceptions about the Military Clause

-Unsure what's covered by the military clause in a lease and what isn't?
+Are you unsure what's covered by the military clause in your lease and what isn't?
 You're not alone!

-Continuing MilitaryByOwner’s examination of this often confusing portion of a lease, we're looking at three frequently misunderstood concepts related to the clause.
-Knowing the differences between the Servicemember Civil Relief Act (SCRA) and a military clause will save much angst if a deployment or departure arises.
+The military clause is often a confusing portion of a lease, so we're looking at three frequently misunderstood concepts related to the clause.
+Knowing the differences between the Servicemember Civil Relief Act (SCRA) and a military clause can save a great deal of angst if military orders for deployment or departure appear.

-Assumption #1: The SCRA and a military clause are one and the same.
+Assumption #1: The SCRA and a military clause are the same.

 Fact: The SCRA and military clause are different.

-• The SCRA is a federal law written to allow servicemembers to negate the date terms of a lease if they have been issued deployment, temporary, or PCS orders that will remove them from the area for 90 days or more.
-Those military members who are activated or reactivated are included in the coverage.
+• The SCRA is a federal law that allows service members to negate the dates in a lease if they have been issued deployment, temporary, or PCS orders that will remove them from the area for 90 days or more.
+Military members who are activated or reactivated are included in the coverage.

-• The SCRA allows most military renters to break their lease regardless of the insertion of a military clause into the document.
+• The SCRA allows most military renters to break their lease, regardless of whether a military clause is included in the document.

-Assumption #2: A military clause alone removes all renter responsibility.
+Assumption #2: A military clause alone removes renter responsibility.

 Fact: Renters have lease obligations.

-• The availability of military housing is another proactive statement that would be found in a military clause.
-Landlords are not always obligated to remove you from a lease if you choose to live on base unless you're officially ordered by the command.
-Each state does have its own laws dictating how these terms apply, however.
+• Landlords aren't always obligated to remove you from a lease if you choose to live on base unless you're officially ordered by the command.
+Each state has its own laws dictating how these terms apply, however.

 Fact: Landlords must still receive payment.